namoopsoo/time-parser/README.md

 4. [Can I use this?](#can-i-use-this)

 ### What
-A simple time tracker lambda based service, built as a project to learn clojure and micro services.
+This is a simple time tracker [lambda](https://aws.amazon.com/lambda/) and [DynamoDB](https://aws.amazon.com/dynamodb/) based service, built as a project to learn clojure and micro services.
 The initial inspiration came from reading the book [168 Hours](https://lauravanderkam.com/books/168-hours/), in which Laura Vanderkam asks us to really see what we are doing with our time.
 There are 168 hours in a week and her claim is that although we feel we never have enough time, journaling what we do is a means to bullshit test ourselves.

 ### Input data
 * We split our time between `personal` and `work` I think.